NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc20.md

 /**
  * @notice Atomic swap from confidential ERC7984 to public ERC20 tokens.
- *         Two-step process: (1) Initiate swap with encrypted amount, request
- *         decryption from KMS.
-(2) Finalize swap with decryption proof, receive
- *         ERC20 tokens.
-Demonstrates the FHEVM v0.9 public decryption flow with
+ *         Demonstrates a two-step swap process using FHEVM v0.9 public decryption
- *         makePubliclyDecryptable() and checkSignatures() for trustless swaps.
+ *         flow (makePubliclyDecryptable and checkSignatures) for trustless swaps.
  *
- * @dev Uses FHEVM v0.9 decryption flow:
+ * @dev Workflow: Initiate swap → KMS decryption → Finalize with proof.
- *      FHE.makePubliclyDecryptable() + FHE.checkSignatures()
  */
 contract SwapERC7984ToERC20Example is ZamaEthereumConfig {
     using SafeERC20 for IERC20;